danielriege/tinycar/electronics/README.md

 # Tinycar PCB

-For all the electronic need a custom PCB for the Tinycar is designed.
+For all the electronic needs a custom PCB for the Tinycar is designed.
 Main features are:
 - H-Bridge IC for the DC motor control
 - LiPo Battery Charger IC with a custom load sharing mod